ropensci/rcrossref/cran-comments.md

 0 errors | 0 warnings | 0 notes

-win-builder
+win-builder 4.4.3 (oldrelease):

-1 note highlighting maintainer change
+1 note about Author field differs from that derived from Authors@R

 ## Reverse dependencies

-* I have run R CMD check on the 8 downstream dependencies.
+* I have run R CMD check on the 86 downstream dependencies.
 There were no problems.
-See the summary at <https://github.com/ropensci/rcrossref/tree/master/revdep>

 -------

-This re-submission reduced the size of tarball to less than  5MB.

-Overall, this release implements changes relative to the Crossref REST API migration.

-It also fixes CRAN Check errors.

-Please note the maintainer change from Scott Chamberlain to Najko Jahn.
+This submission fixes a warning message when using bibtex::do_read_bib() internally, as alerted by Kurt Hornik.

 Thanks!